Realism in Colored Pencil Drawings: An Overview

 When you press lightly and go in little circles or short strokes over the paper, you can get a very smooth gradient.
 This shading is lovely.
 I also pressed medium pressure where I wanted stronger color, but it takes practice, so you're better off using two light layers than one heavier one.

-Then choosing a reddish orange, shade the tangerines the same way.
-Don't even bring the reddish orange into the highlights.
+Then choosing a reddish-orange, shade the tangerines the same way.
+Don't even bring the reddish-orange into the highlights.
 I used the Beige pencil in my Blick 72 color set, a light peach hue for the lightest parts of the highlights.
-I got those in directly and worked around them with a yellow orange, then a couple of mid oranges, then blending those lighter orange colors over the red-orange that I used to establish the darks.
+I got those in directly and worked around them with a yellow-orange, then a couple of mid-oranges, then blended those lighter orange colors over the red-orange that I used to establish the darks.

 Keep layering different hues over each other to make it richer, especially in the dark and mid-tone areas.
-Keep the lightest lights simple, they're accents and the more pure the color in them, the better.
-Using complements (blue over the orange, red over the green) or near complements (violet, for example), will mute your colors.
+Keep the lightest lights simple; they're accents, and the purer the color in them, the better.
+Using complements (blue over the orange, red over the green) or near complements (violet, for example) will mute your colors.

 When your dry layers are as good as you can get them, stand back and take a long look at where the highlights are.
 Then choose your white pencil.

 Then using the colorless blender, start going over the entire drawing with medium to heavy pressure.
-Use short smooth strokes following the contours of the leaf on the leaves, doing one section at a time.
+Use short, smooth strokes following the contours of the leaf on the leaves, doing one section at a time.
 You'll see a dramatic difference in the burnished sections!
-They're darker, smoother, and the last white specks vanish from them.
-Go over lighter areas carefully so they don't get too dark, since you'll drag color with the blender the same as with the water brush.
+They're darker and smoother, and the last white specks vanish from them.
+Go over lighter areas carefully so they don't get too dark since you'll drag color with the blender the same as with the water brush.

 For colored pencils realism, this is a fairly simple subject.
-Two main color masses, fairly simple shapes with lots of shading and value contrasts to give them depth.
+Two main color masses, fairly simple shapes with lots of shading and value contrast to give them depth.
 You can get much more elaborate with color mixing and layering—in fact, if you're using a very small set of pencils or mixing your colors, you may have to on this one.